-"travellers don't exactly make themselves welcome when threatening local residents and allowing their kids to $s^{}t$ on the grass like animals!"
+"travellers don't exactly make themselves welcome when threatening local residents and allowing their kids to s\\t on the grass like animals!"

-There were also significant numbers of extremely hateful comments including those inciting violence.
+There were also significant numbers of extremely hateful comments, including those inciting violence.

-Figure 6 - examples of violent comments left in Yorkshire Evening Post Facebook group
+Figure 6: examples of violent comments left in Yorkshire Evening Post Facebook group

-There was evidence that some extreme comments had been removed as one commenter stated to another: 'I notice your picture of the gas used to kill millions in concentration camps was quickly removed.
-That is evil'.
-When people defended GRT communities against the abuse, the response they received was either further hatred targeted at GRT people or insults directed at the person defending them.
+There was evidence that some extreme comments had been removed, as one commenter stated to another: 'I notice your picture of the gas used to kill millions in concentration camps was quickly removed.
+That is evil.'
+When people defended GRT communities against the abuse, the response they received was either further hatred targeted at GRT people or insults directed at themselves.